Keane (band): 1999–2003: Early releases and Scott's departure

-2004–05: Hopes and Fears
+2004–05: Hopes and Fears and breakthrough

 With the release of their first major single, Keane began to achieve recognition in the United Kingdom and the United States.
 In January 2004, Keane was named the band most likely to achieve success in the coming year in the BBC's Sound of 2004 poll; additionally, this year is popularly referred to as one of the best years for new British music.
 A month later, Keane's first release on Island was "Somewhere Only We Know", which reached number three on the UK Singles Chart in February 2004.
 On 4 May, a re-release of "Everybody's Changing" followed and featured new B-sides and a new cover; it reached number four on the UK Singles Chart.

 Keane's debut album Hopes and Fears was released on 10 May 2004 in the UK, a day before the band started their first world tour.
 It debuted at number one on the UK Albums Chart and became the second best-selling British album of the year.
 It has been certified 9× platinum in the UK.
 Drowned in Sound gave it 5 out of 10, accusing Keane of excessively imitating Coldplay (specifically comparing "Your Eyes Open" and "On a Day Like Today" with, respectively, "Daylight" and "Politik" on the band's album A Rush of Blood to the Head), criticising the album as being "stylistically all over the place" and its lyrics as being "immature" and "cringe-worthy".
 However, it gave credit to the album's "fine moments", praising lead single "Somewhere Only We Know" as "breathtaking".